 Adjudicated – To hear, determine, and settle a case by judicial procedure.
 Preponderance – Evidence presented which establishes a majority (51%) in favor of one side or the other.
 Adverse-witness – A witness for the University testifying against the accused student.
 Informal Disposition – Resolution without formal trial-type hearing usually by mutual agreement between the student and the Judicial Officer, including the sanctions to be imposed, if any.

 Where possible, informal procedures are implemented, emphasizing the personal growth and development of the student.
 Where formal procedures are utilized, the system is designed to provide a prompt, fair, impartial hearing and resolution of the matter.
-When a complaint is received by Judicial Affairs (the Office of the Dean of Student Life), the Judicial Officer investigates the complaint or allegation.
+When a complaint is received by Judicial Affairs (the Dean of Student Life office), the Judicial Officer investigates the complaint or allegation.
 If there is evidence to substantiate the charge, the Judicial Officer will initiate the student disciplinary process.
 Judicial Affairs notifies the student(s) in writing of the alleged misconduct and directs the student(s) to schedule a meeting with the Judicial Officer.

 At the initial meeting, the student is advised of his/her rights and informed of the evidence supporting the charges.
 The student is provided with an opportunity to respond and to openly and honestly discuss the incident and possible resolutions of the case.
 Students involved in criminal violations are subject to remedies through the criminal justice system (e.g. University Police Department and the Ventura County District Attorney's office) as well as Student Disciplinary action.
 In the event that a resolution cannot be reached through the informal process the Judicial Officer shall proceed to a formal process.